-clears the display.
+clears the display in the window.
 Use the BLANK option to prevent fields from a previous display from appearing in the current display.
 This option is useful only when the %DISPLAY statement is inside a macro definition and when it is part of a window.group specification.
-When the %DISPLAY statement is outside a macro definition, the display is cleared automatically after the execution of each %DISPLAY statement.
+When the %DISPLAY statement is outside a macro definition, the display in the window is cleared automatically after the execution of each %DISPLAY statement.